6 Strategies to Maximize Worker Safety

 One of the most common forms of accidents in the workplace are slips, trips, and falls (STFs)—accounting for nearly 15% of all workplace fatalities.
 While each day might fly by, and the need to work at the fastest possible speed to meet outputs, many accidents can be easily prevented.

 In a facility where dozens of people operate dozens of machines, it’s understandable that tasks involving organization and cleaning are pushed to the back burner.
 To avoid unsafe situations, simple cleaning tasks can be incorporated into daily activities.
-Fast and effective tips include moving boxes that obstruct workways, wiping up spilled liquids, or putting away materials when tasks are completed.
+Fast and effective tips include moving boxes that obstruct walkways, wiping up spilled liquids, or putting away materials when tasks are completed.

 Safety can be improved by leaps and bounds when cleanliness becomes more of a focus.
 By acting on spills or obstructions as they happen, and encouraging each team member to pitch in, major advances are made.
 It’s always better to be proactive in these ways rather than waiting for a serious injury before taking meaningful action.